2006–07 Hong Kong First Division League

 The 2006–07 Hong Kong First Division League season was the 95th since its establishment.

-In this season, the First Division was composed by 10 teams.
+In this season, the First Division was composed of 10 teams.
 HKFC and Tai Po have been promoted from the Second Division.
-The two bottom teams of the First Division in last season, South China and Hong Kong 08, were reinstated.
+The two bottom teams of the First Division last season, South China and Hong Kong 08, were reinstated.

 South China won their 28th league title by defeating Lanwa Redbull in their last match of the season on 27 April 2007.